DevOpsPlayground/atlantis-automation/README.md

 2.2.6 To check if you have assigned the value correctly, run 'echo $ACCESS_TOKEN'.
 This should return the token you just generated.

 2.2.7 Now set the environment variable for webhook secret as well.
-The secret will be defined by your own and make a note to export .
+The secret will be defined by your own and make a note of it to export all the four environment variables together to avoid confusion.

 ```
 export WEBHOOK_SECRET=YOUR_WEBHOOK_SECRET